David-OConnor/dynamics/README.md

 for convenience; this is a much smaller download than the entire Amber package, and prevents needing to locate the specific files.
 Unpack, and place these under `resources` prior to compiling.

-(todo: Notes on compiling with GPU support A/R)

 To build the Python library wheel, from the `python` subdirectory, run `maturin build`.
 You can load the library locally for testing, once built, by running `pip install .`

 ## Eratta
 - Only a single dynamic molecule is supported